Skip to main content

 If cloud-init is correctly installed on the machine, you should see a response like this.
 (See screenshot below)

-If needed, you can find cloud-init compatible images on the internet (for example Ubuntu Cloud Image) or install it yourself on your machine before converting it to an OVF.
+If needed, you can find cloud-init compatible images online (for example Ubuntu Cloud Image) or install it yourself on your machine before converting it to an OVF.

 Deployment

-Now that you are sure the deployed OVF is compatible with cloud-init, here is an example of a Terraform file (.tf) that you can use to configure your virtual machine.
-NB: All examples shown here can be found in the examples folder of the Cloud Temple Terraform provider repository here: Examples
+Now that you are certain that the deployed OVF is fully compatible with cloud-init, here is an example of a Terraform (.tf) file that you can use to configure your virtual machine.
+Note: All examples shown here can be found in the examples folder of the Cloud Temple Terraform provider repository here: Examples

 main.tf